John Hollams: Life and career

 In 1866 Hollams was elected to the council of the Law Society of England and Wales.
-There he served on the Judicature Commission whose work was responsible for drafting the Judicature Act of 1873 and the Judicator Act of 1875.
+There he served on the Judicature Commission whose work was responsible for drafting the Supreme Court of Judicature Act 1873 and the Supreme Court of Judicature Act 1875.
 For his work with that commission he was honored with the offer of a knighthood; an offer he turned down.
 He served as president of the Law Society in 1878-1879; at which time his portrait was painted by John Collier for hanging in the Law Society's hall.

 From 1879 until his death in 1910, Hollams served as one of two solicitors on the Incorporated Council of Law Reporting.
 In 1882 he was made deputy lieutenant for the County of London.
 He also served as a Justice of the peace for Kent.
 He was made a Knight Bachelor in the 1902 Birthday Honours and knighted by King Edward VII at Buckingham Palace on 18 December 1902.
 In 1906 a memoir of his legal career, Jottings of an old solicitor, was published by John Murray.

 Hollams died at his country estate Dene Park near Tonbridge, Kent on 3 May 1910.
 His funeral service was held at St Paul's Church, Knightsbridge and he was buried at Brompton Cemetery.
 He married Rice Allfree in 1844; a union that lasted until her death in 1891.
 The couple had three sons.